fedbiomed/fedbiomed/docs/developer/definition-of-done.md

 ## Review of the code

-The reviewer can question any aspect of the increment in coherence with [Usage and Tools](./usage_and_tools.md#merge-request).
+The reviewer can question any aspect of the increment in coherence with [Usage and Tools](./usage_and_tools.md#merge-request), exchange with the developer (good practice : leave a gitlab trace of the exchanges), approve it or not.

 - Be specific in the merge request about what to review (critical code or properties of the code).
 - Coding style: inspire from PEP-8.